Allagash Wilderness Waterway

 Allagash River Gauge

 The Allagash River Gauge is operated by the US Geological Service.
 It tracks over real time changes in river water levels and converts them to CFS measurements.
 On the website, scroll down and find the most recent instantaneous value.
 If this value is: 350-500= The water level is low and there will be lots of dragging over sand bars.
 You might consider taking out at Michaud Farm Ranger Station.
-500-750= There will be some dragging over sand bars but it is still navigitable.
+500-750= There will be some dragging over sand bars but it is still navigable.
 750-1000= Ideal for n

 Big Eddy Trail